 Feel the Greatness of His Love for You

-So when Ephesians 2:4–5 says, “Because of the great love with which he loved us, God made us alive,” and Luke 22:20 says, the blood of Jesus establishes the new covenant, and Ezekiel 11:19 says that in the new covenant God gives us living hearts, we know that the blood-shedding of Jesus was an expression of the great love that made us alive.
+So when Ephesians 2:4–5 says, “Because of the great love with which he loved us, God made us alive,” and Luke 22:20 says that the blood of Jesus establishes the new covenant, and Ezekiel 11:19 says that in the new covenant God gives us living hearts, we know that the blood-shedding of Jesus was an expression of the great love that made us alive.

 Whatever else the death of Christ does or is, it is not less than this.
 And this is what I want every believer to enjoy.
 The great love of God for you is not the same as the love he has for the whole human race.
 The love God has for you moved him to make you alive when you could do nothing to make yourself alive.
 And that same love moved him to purchase your life by the death of his Son.